 Besides, water parameters should be well-monitored to allow them to thrive joyfully.
 It has been debated for a long time to come to the conclusion of which indicators are best suited for Discus.
 Most agreed the freshwater fish like to be dwelled in soft and slightly acidic (6.8 and 7.6) water with the soft to medium hardness.
 Nitrate levels must be well-kept below 40 ppm for planted aquarium and lower than 20 ppm for non-planted tanks.

 - KH: 1-4

 - Water change: Frequently

 Tips: To allow Discus fish to get accustomed to your tank soon, ask the fish store where you buy Discus for more information on their origin.
 This is the tip that is mostly used by many experienced aquarists.
 Discus are very sensitive to drastic changes in living conditions.
 Thus, knowing the information helps you save time in finding the requirements of the fish and tank setup.
 In addition, it allows you to be well-prepared in advance as wild-caught Discus are always more challenging to keep rather than the captive-bred, due to different living environments.

 We’ve mentioned frequent water changes for Discus-tank because the task decides the survival of your beloved Discus fish.
 Water change lessens the amount of waste in fish tanks which may be regarded huge when keeping Discus.
 How frequent it is required depends on the number of fish and the size of tank, how strong your filter is, the amount of food you feed Discus.
 We recommend 30% per every week.
 Yet, the specific water amount to be cycled should be considered based on the above criteria.
 Another calculation is subject to the nitrate levels.
-After performing water change, testing the tank water and if the nitrate level is lower than 40 ppm for planted tanks and 20 ppm for non-planted tanks, your water change works.
+After performing water change, testing the tank water and if the nitrate level is lower than 40 ppm for planted aquarium and 20 ppm for non-planted tanks, your water change works.